Patron (rapper)

-Ege Erkurt (born 10 January 1988), better known by his stage name Patron, is a Turkish rapper and songwriter.
+Ege Erkurt (born 10 January 1988), better known by his stage name Patron, is a Turkish rapper, singer and songwriter.

 Career

 Erkurt was born on 10 January 1988 in Mersin, Turkey.
 He began doing rap when he was 15.
 He has recorded a lot of demo in 2005.
 These demos have attracted attention by many websites.
 His big brother Saian is rapper as him.